 Progression of Dupuytren’s Disease

-Similar to any other disease, Dupuytren’s also has various stages of progression.
+Similar to any other disease, Dupuytren’s has various stages of progression.
 These stages develop slowly and may take years to cause concern.
 The disease begins as an excess of scar tissue under the skin on the palm.
 As time goes on, this tissue shrinks and causes a pulling sensation in the hand.

-In recent years, extensive research has allowed scientists to discover the various stages of Dupuytren’s disease.
-Still, there is a lot that remains a mystery.
+In recent years, researchers have become more aware of the stages associated with Dupuytren’s disease.
+Still, there is a lot about this condition that remains a mystery.
 What we do know is that there are three main stages:

 This is known as the early/starting phase of Dupuytren’s disease.
 In this stage, the multiplication of myofibroblasts takes place.
-This multiplication leads to the formation of nodules that eventually lead to the formation of lumps.
+This leads to the formation of nodules that eventually become lumps.

 The last phase of Dupuytren’s disease is characterized by being able to feel their contractures in the hand.
-The cord formed in the first stage gradually becomes tighter.
+The cord formed in the first stage will gradually become tighter.
 This causes the fingers to pull inwards, which may be the first appearance of a serious problem.

 Additionally, the myofibroblasts and nodular tissue disappear, leaving only a thick layer of collagen.
-These layers of collagen ultimately limit finger movement until consequently, the person is unable to move his or her hand and perform daily activities.
+These layers of collagen ultimately limit finger movement until the person is unable to move their hand and perform daily activities.

 Although Dupuytren’s disease has various stages, studies show that not all cases of this disease are progressive.
-In fact, it was found that in 75% of the cases, the disease does not even reach the residual phase.
+In fact, around 75% of the cases don't even reach the residual phase.
 With proper care, the disease can remain as-is without causing any harm to the patient.